 There are herbs and foods to be aware of that could contribute to a decrease in milk supply.
 If you notice a decrease in milk supply, it’s always wise to start keeping a food journal and evaluating any new habits, supplements, medications, or foods you may have introduced.
 These could be having a direct impact on your milk supply.

 According to Hilary Jacobson, author of Mother Food, watch out for these herbs if taken in large quantities:

 - Lemon Balm

 Candy, gum, beverages, or foods flavored with extracts of these herbs may also reduce milk supply if taken often.
 These herbs can all be enjoyed in small amounts by most mothers.
 As with all foods and herbs, the effects of these varies from mother to mother.
-I always encourage mamas to be aware of the potential impact and observe your own reactions.
+I always encourage mamas to be aware of the potential impact and observe their own reactions.

 Foods that elevate stress hormones lead to the constriction of the capillaries in the breasts, inhibiting the communication of nerves and hormones.
 These would include soda, coffee, black tea, green tea, etc. Women with chronically low supply may try to avoid these, it may be an experimentation process too.

-Foods that are astringent, like the citrus juices can cause sensitive tissue to constrict leading to restricted circulation of blood in the breasts, inhibiting the communication of nerves and hormones.
+Foods that are astringent, like citrus juices can cause sensitive tissue to constrict leading to the restricted circulation of blood in the breasts, inhibiting the communication of nerves and hormones.

 Cruciferous veggies like cabbage, Brussel sprouts, cauliflower contain sulfur which can make breastmilk less tasty for some babies and even more difficult to digest.
 Onion and garlic are in this same category although many babies actually like the taste of their mother’s milk when eating garlic.